 Beans, nuts, tempeh, tofu, peas… all of these are great substitutes for meat.
 For that real meaty bite, mushrooms, especially Portobello mushrooms, and seitan, work well to give that desired chewiness.
 Check out our post on Complete Proteins Vegetarians Should Add Into Their Diet for some tips on how you can expand your dietary repertoire.
 However, dieticians and mental health experts have recommended giving in to these “carnivorous urges” if they start to impinge on your health and functioning.
 Not only can constant cravings preoccupy your mind and distract your from your daily tasks, it can also cause unnecessary anxiety and constant checking of what you sort of food you are allowed to eat.

 Vitamin and Mineral Deficiencies

 While vegetables, fruits, nuts, etc. come with plenty of micronutrients that your body needs to operate.
-However, important vitamins and minerals such as iodine, zinc, and vitamin B12 can be lacking when you leave proteins like meat and seafood (and for vegans, dairy products) out of your meals.
+However, important vitamins and minerals such as iodine, zinc, and vitamin B12 can be lacking when you leave proteins like meat and seafood (and for vegans, dairy products) out of your meals, and honestly the Vitamin B Health Benefits are way to important not to have them.
 Without these nutrients, you can suffer from goitres, fatigue, a loss of taste and smell, and even neurological damage.
 A possible solution would be to consume vitamin pills to supplement your diet.
 A better long-term solution would be to add foods that can replace these micronutrients.